engrmahabub/YouTube-Subscribe/README.md

-# YouTube-Subscribe
+# YouTube Subscribe Button
-SM YouTube Subscribe
+SM YouTube Subscribe is a wordpress widget plugin.
+It is use to add a youtube subscribe button on your wordpress site sidebar.